Kuantan Pahang, Malaysia Travel Guide

 Malaysia's national dish: fragrant coconut rice with spicy Sambal and various toppings.
 Quessential East Coast specialty: steamed glutinous rice with tuna curry.

-Found widely at hawker centers, local cafes, and morning markets.
+Found widely at open-air food complexes, local cafes, and morning markets.

 Fish crackers fried crispy outside, chewy inside, with sweet chili sauce.
 Grilled fish paste or cake in banana leaves over charcoal.

-Usual at hawker stalls, especially along the coast near Beserah or Teluk Cempedak.
+Usual at hawker stalls, notably by the coast near Beserah or Teluk Cempedak.

-A Kuantan noodle dish having rich fish-based gravy.
+A Kuantan noodle dish with abundant fish-based gravy.
 Kuantan's laksa version features a creamy, rich fish-based gravy, often with coconut milk.

 During the fasting month, numerous Bazaars Ramadan have a vast array of Malay delicacies for breaking fast.